A two-day propagation seminar organised every year by Grodan

 • Suitable for propagation of many different crops

-Vermiculite free growing – experiences at Van Geest propagator
+Vermiculite free growing - Experiences at Propagator Van Geest

 Vermiculite is commonly used in propagation, despite its drawbacks.
 These include increased costs for machine maintenance and cleaning, and slippery floors.
 This presentation will show that growing without vermiculite is feasible and beneficial.
 Grodan and Van Geest a high-tech propagator will discuss and present their learnings from common trials, highlighting the experiences, possibilities, and benefits of vermiculite-free products.